If you already have a Google Account, setting up Google Tag Manager (GTM) has never been easier.

 For example, if you have Universal Google Analytics installed on every page already, and you deploy Universal Analytics using Google Tag Manager, you will end up with two identical Universal Analytics codes on the page.
 This will result in double counting of pageviews and inaccurate bounce rate metrics.

-Some CMS systems e.g. WordPress and Magento allows users to add tracking tags using plugins.
+Some CMS systems e.g. WordPress and Magento allow users to add tracking tags using plugins.
 Taking stock of what’s already installed on your site before adding tags to GTM is a sensible precaution to safeguard your data.

 Not all vendor tags are currently supported by GTM, and for those which aren’t, you’ll want to check in with the vendor’s technical support to ensure their tracking code will work with GTM.
 Here’s the list of supported tags: https://support.google.com/tagmanager/answer/6106924?hl=en